quantiaconsulting/continuous-analytics-examples/ksql_tutorials/materialized-cache.md

 ![hard](img/mv-hard.png)

-One way you might do this is to capture the changelog of MySQL using the [Debezium](https://debezium.io) {{ site.ak }} connector.
-The changelog is stored in {{ site.ak }} and processed by a stream processor.
+One way you might do this is to capture the changelog of MySQL using the [Debezium](https://debezium.io) Kafka connector.
+The changelog is stored in Kafka and processed by a stream processor.
 As the materialization updates, it's updated in Redis so that applications can query the materializations.
 This can work, but is there a better way?

 ## Why ksqlDB?

 Running all of the above systems is a lot to manage.
-In addition to your database, you end up managing clusters for {{ site.ak }}, connectors, the stream processor, and another data store.
-It's challenging to monitor, secure, and scale all of these systems as one. ksqlDB helps to consolidate this complexity by slimming the architecture down to two things: storage ({{ site.ak }}) and compute (ksqlDB).
+In addition to your database, you end up managing clusters for Kafka, connectors, the stream processor, and another data store.
+It's challenging to monitor, secure, and scale all of these systems as one. ksqlDB helps to consolidate this complexity by slimming the architecture down to two things: storage (Kafka) and compute (ksqlDB).

 ![easy](img/mv-easy.png)